Best Games 2026: 20 Games You Need to Play Right Now

 Platforms: PC, PS5, Xbox | Price: $50

-The redemption arc is complete.
-Cyberpunk 2077 + Phantom Liberty expansion is one of the best RPGs available.
+The redemption arc is complete — and it feels so good to say that.
+Cyberpunk 2077 + Phantom Liberty expansion is one of the best RPGs available, period.
 The 2.2 update added new vehicles, outfits, and quality-of-life improvements.
 Night City has never looked or played better.
 DLSS 4 and FSR 4 support make it a visual showcase for RTX 50/RX 9000 cards.
+I’ve replayed this three times and I’m still finding new things.

 7. Clair Obscur: Expedition 33